-Each pack contains 6metres of wire and we have all colours available so you can buy any colour you may need.
+Each pack contains 6 metres of wire, all colours available and some twin-wire so you can buy any colour you may need.
 6m is enough for lots and lots of installations.
 You can buy each colour separately OR in a pack that includes the most common ten colours and save.